Past Events

 The best course in Manitoba isn’t actually in Manitoba

 If you haven’t yet been out to the Peace Garden event, you’re missing something truly special.
 Triathlon takes over the Garden for one weekend a year, with participants enjoying the most amazing triathlon playground you could imagine.
-Even the campground is a dream.
+Even the campground is a dream, or there are the dorms which will be full of other triathletes to hang out with all weekend.

 Need more convincing?
-Check out Photos from Last Year’s Event.
+Check out Photos from previous years.

-Seriously, it doesn’t matter which sport you choose, Mixed Relays are Awesome!
-In triathlon, they involve four racers, each doing a shorter swim/bike/run race, then handing off to the next member of their team.
-Here’s what it looks like for Triathlon – also note the bonus points for Tyler’s greatest beach dive of all time!**
+Day 1 features the Mixed Relay, which has been one of the most enjoyable additions to Triathlon in ages – if you haven’t tried one, you’re missing out.
+The race involves four racers, each doing a shorter swim/bike/run race, then handing off to the next member of their team.
+Here’s what it looks like for Triathlon – also note the bonus points for Tyler’s greatest beach dive of all time!*

 “Won’t Someone Think of the Children!”